rhettg/BlueOx/README.md

 Application Integration
 -----------------

-Applications emit ziggy events that belong in channels and are part of a larger context.
+Applications emit ziggy events by using a context manager and globally accessible ziggy functions.

+Events have a type, which indicates what will be ultimately logged together.

+Events also have an id that can be used to tie them together.

 For example, in a web application, an application might choose the use ziggy as follows: